-People with an enneagram type two personality tend to be generous, altruistic, and empathetic in their behavior.
+People with an Enneagram Type 2 personality tend to be generous, altruistic, and empathetic in their behavior.
 They are hardworking and motivated people with a drive to connect with the world.
 They love attending to other people and feeling helpful.

-Their most basic desire is to be loved and accepted.
-They generally express this by being extremely attentive to the needs of those around them, helping other people in any way they can.
+The most basic desire of the Type 2 is to be fully loved and accepted.
+They often express this by being extremely attentive to the needs of those around them and helping other people in any way they can.

 Easily perceive and understand the needs of others